AdrianBrown1/Weather-App-React/README.md

 # Weather-App-React
-This is a simple weather app built in React that was inspired by TFW app.
+This is a simple weather app built in React that used Redux for state management.
+The application makes an API call to https://openweathermap.org/api to populate local weather based on city or zip code.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.